Tamborasi River

 The Tamborasi River is a river in Tamborasi, Kolaka, Southeast Sulawesi, Indonesia.
 It is located approximately 70km (43 miles) north of the city of Kolaka.
-With a length of 20m and an approximate width of 15m, it is sometimes claimed to be the world's shortest river.
+With a length of 20m and an approximate width of 15m, it is the world's shortest river, but the Guinness world records book claimed it to be the Roe River before the deletion of the category.
 It empties into the Flores Sea.